-(B) minimize freeriders; and
+(B) minimize free-riders; and

 (C) measure spillover.

 (5) A comparison of usage and demand patterns of similar participant and nonparticipant groups, through the use of customer bill analysis, engineering estimates, end-use meter data, or other methods.
 The comparison must identify the impacts of program participation on: